-Sean Scott has become one of the Gold Coast’s preeminent landscape photographers.
-His breathtaking photography captures the Gold Coast’s coastal features above, on and under the water.
+Sean Scott has become one of the Gold Coast’s best know photographers.
+His breathtaking images capture the Gold Coast’s coastal beauty above, on and under the water.

-So, while photographic assignments have taken Sean to many stunning parts of the globe, from the Aurora Borealis lights in Iceland and Norway to the waters of Tahiti and Tonga, he’s always happy to get back to the Gold Coast, his young family and his favourite places to capture mother nature’s ﬁnest moments.
+While photographic assignments have taken Sean to many stunning parts of the globe, from the Aurora Borealis in Iceland and Norway to the waters of Tahiti and Tonga, he’s always happy to get back to his hometown, his young family and his favourite places to capture mother nature’s ﬁnest moments.
+Below, he shares two of his best spots to get the shot.

-You can see the results of his journey so far at his gallery on James Street in Burleigh Heads or follow Sean on Instagram (@seanscottphotography).
+You can see the results of his journey so far at his gallery on James Street in Burleigh Heads or follow Sean on Instagram.

 SNAPPER ROCKS TO KIRRA